 CEQ has not recognised a loss allowance under AASB 9 for receivables from another Government agency on the basis that the Treasury's expectation that the impairment would be negligible, and therefore immaterial.

 Set out below is the credit risk exposure on the CEQ's trade debtors.
-The comparative disclosure for 2018 is made under AASB 139 impairment rules, where receivables are assessed individually for impairment.
+The change in the credit loss is immaterial so therefore has not been recognised in the operating result.

 Impairment of Receivables